Tainted-Fool/mydotfiles/README.md

 - xsel for shared clipboard - not needed
 - Figlet for ascii art - not needed
 - Ranger for file management - not needed
-- ueberzug to draw image files - not needed
 - A Nerd Font (see optional)
 - wslu for WSL utilities (see optional)
 - wsl-open for opening files with WSL (see optional)